Webinar - Trojan Horse in Plain Sight: the Nasal Microbiome and HCAIs

 Despite sustained investment in surface cleaning, hand hygiene and personal protective equipment, healthcare-associated infections (HCAIs) remain a persistent challenge globally.
 Increasing evidence suggests that endogenous microbial reservoirs - particularly the nasal microbiome - act as a “Trojan horse”, quietly harbouring pathogens that can seed infections and undermine prevention efforts from within.

-This session, led by Professor Michael Wilson and Dr Nicolas Loebel will explore the clinical importance of the nasal vestibule as a hidden reservoir for pathogenic organisms and consider its implications for infection prevention strategies in healthcare settings, including surgical pathways and hospital environments.
+This session, led by Professor Michael Wilson and Dr Nicolas Loebel explores the clinical importance of the nasal vestibule as a hidden reservoir for pathogenic organisms and consider its implications for infection prevention strategies in healthcare settings, including surgical pathways and hospital environments.

 - The microbial ecology of the nasal vestibule and its role as a habitat for Staphylococcus aureus and other microorganisms implicated in HCAIs